AkshayLaddha943/Version-control_using_Git/README.md

 Within a git repository, there are three main areas include a working directory, staging index and the repository

 Running the git init command sets up all of the necessary files and directories that Git will use to keep track of everything.
 All of these files are stored in a directory called .git

+Always run the git status command when returning to a project or repository